rule

 Text 34

-The kings, like village dogs with a lion, went after Him.
-Some of them then tried to stop Him in His course by raising their bows against Him.
+Like village dogs with a lion the kings went after Him.
+Some of them then tried to block His way by raising their bows against Him.

 Text 35